nnimar/Max-for-the-Visual-Arts/Max4VisualArts/README.txt

 The Max4VisualArts package is located in the /Users/Shared/Max 7/Packages/.
 From version 2.50, the patches have been optimised to work with Max 7, most should work in Max 6 and some will work in Max 5 but they are no longer supported.

 Version 2.55 is the first version compatible with the new Package Manager in Max 7.
-Version 2.60 has been tested with Max 9.
+Version 2.60 has been tested with Max 8 and Max 9.

 *********************
 Dependencies